dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 npx dbos-cloud db provision <database-instance-name> -U <database-username>
 ```

-If successful, the command should print `Database successfully provisioned!`.
-To view your provisioned instance, run `npx dbos-cloud db list`.
-For more information on cloud database management, check out [our guide](../cloud-tutorials/database-management.md).
+This command should print `Database successfully provisioned!` To view your provisioned instance, run `npx dbos-cloud db list`.
+For more information, see the [database management guide](../cloud-tutorials/database-management.md).

 :::info
 This instance can host multiple independent databases for different applications.